Quantum Correction for Newton's Law of Motion: Quantum Correlations and Illusion of Superluminal Interaction

-Let us repeat the proof of the Bell's theorem incorporating influences of any random fields, waves, or forces onto both particles $A$ and $B$ and the observers.
-We consider here ZB Reference Frame.
-We may consider that in the Inertial Reference Frame these particles are influenced with random inertia forces, which, due to the equivalence principle, can be described by a random metrics.
+Let us repeat the proof of Bell's theorem incorporating influences of any random fields, waves, or~forces onto both particles $A$ and $B$, and the observers.
+We~consider here a noninertial reference frame.
+We may consider that, in the inertial reference frame, these particles are influenced by random inertia forces that, due to the equivalence principle, can be described by random metrics.